Code-Institute-Submissions/mdina-project/README.md

 #### Contact Form
 * Currently the contact form is a visual representation only with no interactivity.
 This will need to be implemented.

+#### Subscription
+* There is no option for users to sign up to be notified of any developments to the site.

 #### Testing
 ##### HTML
 * No errors detected when run through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdougiemath.github.io%2Fproject-1%2F)